University of New Orleans

 First-time, first-year (freshman) students: 25%

 Graduate Student Housing

-The Office of Service Learning and Institutional Community Engagement (SLICE) works with students, faculty and community organizations to match a student’s academic pursuits and classroom curriculum to the needs of community organizations.
-The students make an impact: they apply academic theories and course content to real world challenges and they work with faculty to engage in high impact community-based research.
+The Office of Service-Learning and Institutional Community Engagement (SLICE) works with students, faculty, and community organizations to match a student’s academic pursuits and classroom curriculum to the needs of community organizations.
+Making a true impact, students apply academic theories and course content to real-world challenges as they work with faculty to engage in high-impact community-based research.